stephengarn/coronavirus/README.md

 # Coronavirus Scraper

-Takes new cases and calculates percentage increase, and then populates Excel spreadsheet with list of countries and percentages.
+Collects data points from columns country, cases, and new cases and calculates percentage increase, and then populates Excel spreadsheet with list of countries and percentages.

 ### Prerequisites